orekoyaibukunoluwa4/SOP-IT-001-ChatGPT-Onboarding-Guide/README.md

-# SOP-IT-001 · ChatGPT Onboarding Guide
+# SOP · ChatGPT Onboarding Guide
 > A Standard Operating Procedure for workplace AI tool adoption · Version 1.0 · April 2026
 ---
 ## About This Document